emilbayes/jsconfau-2016/README.md

 ## Errata

 * __SHA-1__: I'm not sure I made it clear, but SHA-1 is not suitable as a hash function for new projects.
 It's might be necessary to use for existing system, eg. when working with git, but should be avoided for newer systems.
-SHA-1 SSL certificates are no longer valid.
-Even though [collisions cost upwards of $20K](https://sites.google.com/site/itstheshappening/) of computing power as of end 2015, there are better, faster crypto functions available, like SHA-256 and BLAKE2.
+SHA-1 SSL certificates are no longer valid as of 2017.
+Even though [collisions cost upwards of $120K](https://sites.google.com/site/itstheshappening/) of computing power as of end 2015, there are better, faster crypto functions available, like SHA-256 and BLAKE2.

 ## Examples